sean808080/digital-garden-jekyll/_notes/index.md

 So, the pages I've shared will either show as a list of links or as a nodes on a graph, depending on how you're viewing this page.

-If you click on a node in the graph, you'll see all the leaves related to that node.
-If you prefer, here's a list of the [[What is a MOC |MOCs]] I've shared.
+If you hover on a node in the graph, you'll see all the leaves related to that node.
+All nodes are clickable and the graph is scrollable.

+If you prefer, here's a list of the MOCs I've shared.
+In case you're asking, [[What is a MOC]]?

 1. [[Art and Music MOC]]
 2. [[Reading and Writing MOC]]
 3. [[Social Media MOC]]

 Enjoy...